 You may be able to handle working from home, but those jobs are few and far between.
 You might have asked at some point, can I qualify for disability because of my agoraphobia?
-In short, the answer is yes, you can get disability for agoraphobia.
+In short, the answer is yes—you can get disability for agoraphobia.
 However, qualifying for disability with agoraphobia can be difficult.

 What is Agoraphobia?

 That’s a big difference, as far as the Social Security Administration (SSA) is concerned.
 A fear can be overcome with classical conditioning and exposure—and that’s great.
 However, when the fear is about a disabling condition—which is, itself, a perfectly natural response—then it becomes something far different.
-The fear of suffering a panic attack in a public place combines two problems: the inability to go where other people are because of the condition and the actual fear of suffering from the condition.
+The fear of suffering a panic attack in a public place combines two problems: the inability to go where other people are because of the condition, and the actual fear of suffering from the condition.

 Qualifying for Disability

 Now comes the important part: both panic attacks and agoraphobia are classified in the SSA Blue Book under anxiety disorders.
-This is a good thing for you because that means there is a certain set of criteria for you to meet to qualify.
+That means there is a certain set of criteria you need to meet to qualify.
 To meet the SSA’s guidelines regarding agoraphobia, you must have medically documented findings of at least one of the symptoms of section A, and fulfill the requirements of either section B or C. All three are included below, straight from the SSA's Blue Book.

-Disproportionate fear or anxiety about at least two different situations (for example, using public transportation, being in a crowd, being in a line, being outside of your home, being in open spaces).
+Disproportionate fear or anxiety about at least two different situations (for example, using public transportation, being in a crowd, being in a line, being outside of your home, being in open spaces)

-- Extreme limitation of one, or marked limitation of two, of the following areas of mental functioning (see 12.00F):
+An applicant must have extreme limitation of one, or marked limitation of two, of the following areas of mental functioning (see 12.00F):

-- Interact with others (see 12.00E2).
+Interacting with others (see 12.00E2)

 Concentrating, persisting, or maintaining pace (see 12.00E3)